Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 Ask for donations

-If your site is really useful and providing amazing content, ask for donations.
+If your site is really useful and provides amazing content, ask for donations.
 Make it clear that you rely on the generosity of users to support your project.

 If you’ve helped someone they could be in the frame of mind to pass on a donation.